AriFordsham/GHCWiki/records/overloaded-record-fields/duplicate-record-fields.md

 At the moment, Template Haskell has no special support for distinguishing between field labels and selector functions, so the TH representation of a datatype compiled with `DuplicateRecordFields` includes selector function names like `$sel:x:MkT`.

-TODO should we modify the TH AST to be able to represent fields correctly?
+Should we modify the TH AST to be able to represent fields correctly?
+This has been raised as [\#11103](https://gitlab.haskell.org//ghc/ghc/issues/11103).

-TODO similarly, GHC.Generics currently shows the selector name in the metadata, whereas it ought to show the label.
+Similarly, GHC.Generics currently shows the selector name in the metadata, whereas it ought to show the label.
+But in this case the fix is easy (see [ Phab:D1486](https://phabricator.haskell.org/D1486)).

 ### GHC API changes